Photography The Shapeshifter

 Are there any characteristics that are particularly important to me personally in achieving this?

 I want to portray personality and atmosphere.
 A balance between the window of reality and a reflection of the way I see the world.
-I believe a lot of this can be done through post processing as aside from a unique composition, well executed position of a subject and impeccable timing, true magic can be made from the ability to alter the atmosphere.
+I believe a lot of this can be done through post processing as aside from a unique composition, well executed position of a subject and impeccable timing with thought behind the process.
+True magic can be made from the ability to alter the atmosphere.

 Are there any points made in this session which particularly resound to my own approach, or not?